 - avoiding watching or checking the clock throughout the night

-- using the bedroom mainly for sleep and sex if possible
+- only using the bedroom for sleeping and sex

-Read more about simple methods that may help prevent insomnia.
+Read more simple methods that may help prevent insomnia.

-If you have long-term insomnia (lasting more than four weeks):
+If you have long-term insomnia (lasting more than four weeks) your GP may:

-- you may be prescribed a short course of sleeping tablets for immediate relief or to manage a particularly bad period of insomnia (although they aren't recommended for long-term use)
+- prescribe a short course of sleeping tablets for immediate relief or to manage a particularly bad period of insomnia; however, they aren't recommended for long-term use

 Cognitive and behavioural treatments

-Cognitive behavioural therapy (CBT) aims to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
-CBT is usually recommended if you've had sleep problems for more than four weeks.
-It includes:
+The aim of cognitive behavioural therapy for insomnia (CBT-I) is to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
+It may be recommended if you've had sleep problems for more than four weeks.

-- sleep restriction therapy – you limit the amount of time spent in bed to the actual amount of time spent asleep, creating mild sleep deprivation; sleep time is then increased as your sleeping improves
+- sleep restriction therapy - limiting the amount of time spent in bed to the actual amount of time spent asleep, creating mild sleep deprivation; sleep time is then increased as your sleeping improves

 - paradoxical intention - you try to stay awake and avoid any intention of falling asleep; it's only used if you have trouble getting to sleep, but not maintaining sleep

 - biofeedback - sensors connected to a machine are placed on your body to measure your body’s responses, such as muscle tension and heart rate; the machine produces pictures or sounds to help you control your breathing and body responses